Lions Recycle For Sight Australia, Inc.

 Pam McHardy, Maryborough GM Special Schools Centre (Co-Chairman)

-The programme operates in five locations.
+The Lions Recycle For Sight Australia programme operates throughout Australia, in Japan and in Malaysia.
+There are five locations.
 Two are manned by Lions supervisors and three are self-managed in correctional institutions.
 Now there is a Specia Schools Centre in Maryborough Queensland.
-At all these centres, recycling and training are prime functions.
+At all of these centres, recycling and training are prime functions.
 Persons who have transgressed the law are trained to process the spectacles, providing them with skills and work ethics to help their rehabilitation back into contemporary society.

 In addition to the process of sorting, grading and packaging boxes of 250 pair of spectacles and sunglasses, the Centre has installed lens making equipment in one, and soon three locations, to augment their capacity to service the needs of the Third World.